LiskArchive/lisk-mobile/docs/CONTRIBUTING.md

 ## How to contribute

 First and foremost, we would like to thank you for taking the time to contribute to this project.
-We try to create a stable project, fix bugs and add new features continuously.
+Our goal is to create a stable project, fix bugs, and continually update and add new features.
 You can help us do more.

 Before you start, read the **[README.md](/README.md)** file for info on the project and how to set it up.

 ## Reporting issues

-1. Check if the issues are already reported in the [issues tab](https://github.com/LiskHQ/lisk-mobile/issues)
+1. Check if the issues are already reported in the [issues tab](https://github.com/LiskHQ/lisk-mobile/issues).
-2. If not, create a new [issue](https://github.com/LiskHQ/lisk-mobile/issues/new/choose)
+2. If not, create a new [issue](https://github.com/LiskHQ/lisk-mobile/issues/new/choose).
-3. Please provide comprehensive issue details
+3. Please provide comprehensive details in the new issue.
 4. Click `Submit new issue`

 ##### Guidance